kianryan/kianryan.github.io/_posts/2012-02-25-ruby-game-of-life.md

 categories:
   - Uncategorized
 ---
 I am learning Ruby and Vim.
-I&#8217;m also attending the [Preston Codejo](http://www.magmadigital.co.uk/2012/preston-codejo/) hosted by [Magma Digital](http://www.magmadigital.co.uk/), where were using Ruby as the driver.
+I’m also attending the [Preston Codejo](http://www.magmadigital.co.uk/2012/preston-codejo/) hosted by [Magma Digital](http://www.magmadigital.co.uk/), where were using Ruby as the driver.

-As I am wont when learning a new platform (or new techniques on a new platform), there is a build of Conway&#8217;s Game of Life on GitHub:
+As I am wont when learning a new platform (or new techniques on a new platform), there is a build of Conway’s Game of Life on GitHub:

 <https://github.com/kianryan/RubyGameLife>